-Police in Central Texas fatally shoot stabbing suspect
+Central Texas police shoot, kill quadruple stabbing suspect

-GIDDINGS, Texas (AP) - Police fatally shot a man suspected of stabbing at least three people in a Central Texas city early Monday, authorities said.
+GIDDINGS, Texas (AP) - Police fatally shot a man suspected of stabbing four people in a Central Texas city early Monday, authorities said.

 KBTX-TV reported that the stabbings took place before 9 a.m. in Giddings, about 55 miles (90 kilometers) east of Austin.
 Authorities were investigating three separate crime scenes but have not released any other information about the circumstances of the attacks.